History of Leonardo DiCaprio in Timeline

 September 2014: Designated as a United Nations Messenger of Peace

-In September 2014, United Nations Secretary-General Ban Ki-moon designated Leonardo DiCaprio as a United Nations Messenger of Peace with a focus on climate change, and he subsequently spoke at the UN Climate Summit.
+In September 2014, United Nations Secretary-General Ban Ki-moon designated Leonardo DiCaprio as a United Nations Messenger of Peace with a focus on climate change.
+He also made an opening statement to members of the UN Climate Summit, reaching an estimated one billion people worldwide.

 2014: Purchased Dinah Shore residence